opendocsg/slw-judgments-backfill/2013_SGHC_25/report.md

 20     The parties had been married for 18 years although the husband moved out after six years of marriage.
 After the husband moved out, the parties still maintained contact through the husband’s monthly visits to the matrimonial home and his provision of $1,200 in monthly maintenance to his wife.

-21     Previous cases have established that “in a short and childless marriage, the division of matrimonial assets will usually be in accordance with the parties' direct financial contributions as nonfinancial contributions will be minimal” ( _Ong Boon Huat Samuel v Chan Mei Lan Kristine_ [2007] 2 SLR(R) 729 (“ _Ong_ ”) at [28]; _Wang Shi Huah Karen v Wong King Cheung Kevin_ [1992] 2 SLR(R) 172 (“ _Wang_ ”) at [15]).
+21     Previous cases have established that “in a short and childless marriage, the division of matrimonial assets will usually be in accordance with the parties' direct financial contributions as nonfinancial contributions will be minimal” ( _Ong Boon Huat Samuel v Chan Mei Lan Kristine_ <span class="citation">[2007] 2 SLR(R) 729</span> (“ _Ong_ ”) at [28]; _Wang Shi Huah Karen v Wong King Cheung Kevin_ <span class="citation">[1992] 2 SLR(R) 172</span> (“ _Wang_ ”) at [15]).
 However, I note that the effective length of the marriages in _Ong_ and _Wang_ ( _viz._ 19 months and one year respectively) were significantly shorter than the present case.
 Accordingly, I gave due consideration to both the financial and non-financial contributions of the parties in the present case.

 _Financial contributions_